LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

 ### **404:**

 - A simple 404 if something goes wrong, which has links back to all the pages available depending if the user in logged in.
-I would show you a render but in all honesty I dont know how to force a 404 to open when using flask!
+I would show you a render but in all honesty I don't know how to force a 404 to open when using flask!

 ---